Crude oil futures up on spot demand

 Analysts said the rise in crude oil futures was largely in tandem with a firm trend in markets here.

-Crude oil prices rose 0.18 percent to Rs 3,906 per barrel in futures trade on September 13 as speculators raised their exposure on firm spot demand.
+Crude oil prices rose by Re 1 to Rs 4,139 per barrel in futures trade on September 19 as speculators raised their exposure on firm spot demand.

-On the Multi Commodity Exchange, crude for September contracts went up by Rs 7, or 0.18 percent, to Rs 3,906 per barrel in a business turnover of 26,861 lots.
+On the Multi Commodity Exchange, crude for September contracts went up by Re 1, or 0.02 percent, to Rs 4,139 per barrel in a business turnover of 18,539 lots.

 Analysts said the rise in crude oil futures was largely in tandem with a firm trend in markets here.

-However, globally, West Texas Intermediate were trading lower 0.02 percent to USD 55.08, while international benchmark Brent dipped 0.20 percent to USD 60.26 per barrel in New York .Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
+Globally, West Texas Intermediate were trading higher by 0.03 percent to USD 58.13, while international benchmark Brent was down 0.05 percent to USD 63.57 per barrel in New York.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
 Use the code "GETPRO".
 Moneycontrol Pro offers you all the information you need for wealth creation including actionable investment ideas, independent research and insights & analysis For more information, check out the Moneycontrol website or mobile app.